 How to assemble a lemon layer cake

 Now that we have the vegan lemon lavender cakes, lemon lavender frosting, and lemon curd cake filling prepped, the last step is to assemble the cake.

 Start by adding a layer of parchment paper to a cake turntable or cake stand so the cake doesn't stick.
 This is crucial or it will be really hard to move the cake to a cake stand or cut slices.
 Then, add the first layer of cake to the stand with parchment paper.

 Add on about ⅓-1/2 cup frosting and spread evenly to coat the cake.
 Then, use a piping bag to add a border of frosting to the edge of the cake.
 This helps to prevent the lemon curd from spilling out.
-Finish it off by spreading about 2 Tbsp of lemon curd in the center.
+Finish it off by spreading about 2 tablespoon of lemon curd in the center.

 Then, follow these same steps with the second layer!

 To put it all together add another ½ cup of frosting to the top of the cake and smooth.
 Then, frost the outside of the cake with a "crumb coat" layer.

 If you want a cake with more frosting.
 Simply add the cake with the crumb coat to the fridge and let sit for 30 minutes.
 Then, remove and keep adding frosting until frosted to the desired amount!
 If you do this, you'll need about ½ cup more frosting than the recipe includes.